lf-edge/eve/api/APIv2.md

 ### Attestation

-This API anchors all operations related to attestation and trust of an EVE node
+This API anchors all operations related to attestation and trust of a device

 POST /api/v2/edgeDevice/id/{uuid}/attest